 Alcoholic beverage retailers that derive 51% or more of its income from the sale of alcoholic beverages for on-premise consumption must post the red sign.
 The red sign has 51% in large red letters superimposed over a warning that says possession of a handgun on the premises is unlawful.

-You can see a sample red sign [PDF] on the TABC's website.
+You can see a sample red sign on the TABC's website.

-In 2019, a new law was passed that restricted the ability of landlords to ban guns on residential property.
+In 2019, HB302 passed, restricting the ability of landlords to ban guns on residential property.
+It made changes to various statutes, including the Penal Code and the Property Code

 According to the Texas Manufactured Housing Association, the 2019 law says that: